CDrummond/music-similarity/README.md

 ## Configuration

-The sever reads its configuration from a JSON file (default name is `config.json`).
+Configuration is read from a JSON file (default name is `config.json`).
 This has the following format:

 ```
 {